 As awesome as Wikipedia and online encyclopedias may be, it is worth remembering that they didn’t come out of a vacuum.
 These websites didn’t ship with the Internet.
 Lots of prior innovations needed to take place before Wikipedia can even become a viable possibility.
 Lots of pioneering work needed to be put into place before Wikipedia can be established.
 In a way, online encyclopedias like Wikipedia are like Sir Isaac Newton.
 Newton said that the only reason he was able to see much farther than the scientists and thinkers that came before him was because he was standing on the shoulders of giants.
 The same could be said of Wikipedia.
-This awesome free and powerful online encyclopedia is only possible because lots of landmark technologies were invented previously.
+This awesome free and powerful online encyclopedia is only possible because lots of landmark technologies were invented previously and the great online resources available like this wonderfully personally written how to boil eggs resource.
 While there are many smaller technologies that power online encyclopedias, here are the three most important innovations that made Wikipeda and similar sites possible.

-The Worldwide Web, when stripped to its bare essentials, is simply a collection of web pages, some are useless like this appetite suppressant page I used today and some aren’t. that link to each other.
+The Worldwide Web, when stripped to its bare essentials, is simply a collection of web pages, some are useless like this appetite suppressant page I used today and some aren’t like this great how to lose weight fast page. that link to each other.
 Following all these links will yield a giant spider web pattern.
 Thanks to hyperlink technology, when you click a link you can go to either a page within the same site or to a site outside.
 When you read Wikipedia, there are many words that are hyperlinked to refer to internal pages and external pages.
 This is hyperlinking on steroids-,and it enables lots of information and data to be shared and cross referenced with ease.

 Open editing platforms